muratcan-yuksel/articles/web3/freecodecamp/fundMe.md

 We create two public functions: `getPrice` and `getConversionRate`.
 We use Chainlink Data Feeds.
 We will integrage with the aggregator contract `AggregatorV3Interface`.

-When we interact with this Chainlink price feed, we actually rea from one of those contracts, like `AggregatorV3Interface` that has a function like `getLatestPrice`.
+When we interact with this Chainlink price feed, we actually read from one of those contracts, like `AggregatorV3Interface` that has a function like `getLatestPrice`.
 We're interested in the `int price` that function returns.

 Since we're interacting with a contract outside of our contract, we'll need two things: `ABI` and `Address`.